bensaunders/exercism-beer-song/README.md

 a 'substance situation'.
 By moving most of the logic from the Verse into the new SubstanceSituation class, the duplication is removed in a way that describes the problem domain more accurately.

+### Iteration 6 (current)

+The introduction of the SubstanceSituation class has now allowed us to do away with the verse class completely.
+Because the SubstanceSituation can tell us which situation comes next, we can use that to progress the song.
+This allows a new feature that was always suggested by the lyrics but never catered for: starting again from 99 when we reach the end of the song.

+In addition, the SubstanceSong class (now renamed to remove the last hard-coded) mention of beer) is instantiated, to underscore the fact that this is "a" song, not "the" song; we could now quite easily create new songs about new substances, where the actions taken create different new situations.

 ## Introduction